donitgashi/Thoughts_Track_Journal/README.md

    - Select the project folder
 3. Wait for Gradle sync to finish
 4. Run the app
-   - Select a device (emulator or phone) from the top device selector
+   - Select a device in the emulator
    - Click Run ▶
    - Android Studio will build and install the app automatically.